arapl3y/CFA-Major-Project-2/README.md

 ## Testing

 I used RSpec, FactoryGirl and Faker to run initial, basic tests.
 I didn't spend as much time as I would have liked on testing but will continue working on this project after the due date and will try to incorporate integration testing with Capybara.

+## Personal Highlights

+I really enjoyed this project and feel like MVC and Rails have really started to sink in.
+Some of my personal highlights were implementing XHR/AJAX into the search form, using Stripe subscriptions for users and hosting all uploaded files on s3.

 ## Conclusion